 Compliance and Eligibility to Exhibit

-The Organisers of Egypt Defence Expo (EDEX), in cooperation with multiple Government departments, have defined the following policy on matters of compliance at EGYPT DEFENCE EXPO (EDEX).
-All products on display must comply with the UK Export Control Act 2002 (as amended) and it is solely the exhibitors' responsibility to obtain all necessary licenses and authorities.
+All products on display must comply with all relevant legislation in the country where the event is taking place and from the exhibitor’s country of origin, together with international undertakings, EU/UN Law and EU/UN international undertakings.
+It is solely the exhibitors' responsibility to obtain all necessary licenses and authorities.
 Compliance audits will take place throughout the event and exhibitors who are found in breach of this policy will forfeit their right to exhibit.

 The following equipment and services are prohibited at Egypt Defence Expo (EDEX):